 To date, substantially all of our revenues have been derived from contracts with local governments and their agencies, in particular the police departments of major cities in the United States.
 To a lesser extent, we also generate revenues from federal agencies, foreign governments and higher education institutions.
-We believe that the success and growth of our business will continue to depend on our ability to add new police departments and other government agencies, domestically and internationally, as customers of our public safety solution and new universities, corporate campuses and key infrastructure and transportation centers as customers of our security solutions.
+We believe that the success and growth of our business will continue to depend on our ability to add new police departments and other government agencies, domestically and internationally, as customers of our public safety solutions and new universities, corporate campuses and key infrastructure and transportation centers as customers of our security solutions.
 Many of our target customers have restricted budgets, such that we are forced to compete with programs or solutions that offer an alternative use of the same funds.
 A number of factors could cause current and/or potential customers to delay or refrain from purchasing our solutions, prevent expansion of, or reduce coverage areas and/or terminate use of our solutions, including:

-- •decreases or changes in available funding, including tax revenues, budgetary allocations, government grants and other government funding programs; - •potential delays or changes in appropriations or other funding authorization processes; - •changes in fiscal or contracting policies; - •macro- and/or local economic changes, such as inflation, rising interest rates, and past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, that may affect customer funding; - •changes in elected or appointed officials; - •changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and - •changes in laws or public sentiment regarding privacy or surveillance.
+•decreases or changes in available funding, including as a result of policies implemented by Trump administration's Department of Government Efficiency within the Office of Management and Budget ("DOGE"), tax revenues, budgetary allocations, government grants and other government funding programs;

+•potential delays or changes in appropriations or other funding authorization processes;

+·changes in fiscal or contracting policies;

+•macro- and/or local economic changes, such as the imposition of tariffs, inflation, rising interest rates, and past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, that may affect customer funding;

+•changes in elected or appointed officials;

+•changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and

+•changes in laws or public sentiment regarding privacy or surveillance.

-For example, our existing contract with the City of Chicago remains in effect until November 2024 and we may not be able to renew or extend our contract on reasonable terms, if at all.
-The City of Chicago is one of our largest customers and represented 10% of our total revenues for the six months ended June 30, 2024 and 9% of our total revenues for the year ended December 31, 2023.
-Additionally, our interim contract with Puerto Rico expired on January 31, 2024 and we are working on the delayed renewal with Puerto Rico, which represented 0.4% of our total revenues for the six months ended June 30, 2024 and 1.6% of our total revenues for the year ended December 31, 2023.
-If we are unable to renew our contracts with the City of Chicago or Puerto Rico, this could have a material adverse effect on our operating results.
+For example, our contract with the City of Chicago ended in November 2024 and we were not able to renew or extend our contract.
+The City of Chicago was one of our largest customers and represented 10% of our total revenues for the year ended December 31, 2024.

-The past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, geopolitical developments such as the conflicts between Ukraine and Russia and in the Middle East, and other macroeconomic pressures in the United States and the global economy such as rising inflation and interest rates, supply chain constraints, labor market shortages, energy prices and recession fears, and any associated impact on economic conditions, could also cause or exacerbate any of the foregoing.
+The past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, geopolitical developments such as the conflicts between Ukraine and Russia and in the Middle East, and other macroeconomic pressures in the United States and the global economy such as the imposition of tariffs, rising inflation and interest rates, supply chain constraints, labor market shortages, energy prices and recession fears, and any associated impact on economic conditions, could also cause or exacerbate any of the foregoing.
 The occurrence of any of the foregoing would impede or delay our ability to maintain or increase the amount of revenues derived from these customers, which could have a material adverse effect on our business, operating results and financial condition.